flowfast/featureban-online-localisation/README.md

 The game: https://tools.kaiten.io/featureban

-You can suggest fixes to existing localisation files or add new ones.
+You can suggest fixes to existing localisation files or create pull requests with new languages.

 ## How to add a new language to the Featureban Online